Teaching Materials and Sharing Culture

 • Instruments, sports equipment, hobby materials, etc. if practical.
 (Obviously you can’t bring a piano, but maybe you could bring a violin.)

-• USB drives –the current FLTAs say they are much more expensive here than in your country.
+• USB drives –the current FLTAs say they are much more expensive here than in their countries.
+(These are becoming less and less used with cloud storage.)